 David Lloyd’s Irish Times: Temporalities of Modernity interrogates the historicist narrative of modernization that constructs a notion of “progress from the backward to the advanced”.
 This narrative, he argues, has been used to justify imperial (or, in his terms, “colonial”) conquest and governance, since it “views social and cultural elements that resist modernization as residues of ideas and practices that belong to the past and remain to be overcome”.
 Lloyd reads Ulysses in terms of Joyce’s critique of historicist time (i.e. progress), and the “coevality of Irish times”.

 The persistence of multiple temporalities in modernizing Ireland was the concern of modernist writers who were very different to Joyce, such as W.B.
 Yeats and Elizabeth Bowen, whose work responds to sudden political upheavals brought about by the formation of the nation-state, the Irish Free State (later, the Republic of Ireland).
 Different again are J.M.
-Synge and Liam O’Flaherty; Synge’s The Aran Islands and O’Flaherty’s The Black Soul address the multiple temporalities of the islanders’ encounters with modernizing elements, from modern artifacts, such as the photographic camera, to modernizing influences, such as O’Flaherty’s character of The Stranger who imposes his modern mind on the landscape and the people.
+Synge and Liam O’Flaherty; Synge’s The Aran Islands and O’Flaherty’s The Black Soul address the multiple temporalities of the islanders’ encounters with modernizing elements, from modern artifacts, such as the photographic camera, to modernizing influences, such as O’Flaherty’s shell-shocked character of The Stranger who imposes his modern mind on the landscape and the people.
+(This character, it should be noted, predates Camus’ L’Etranger by nearly twenty years.)

 Bowen’s novels and short stories are particularly concerned with ruins, visual representations of multiple temporalities, which provide a counterpoint to her critique of modernity.
 Bowen was born into the Protestant landed class, which was disenfranchised by the democratic impulse of the Irish War for Independence.
-During the Anglo-Irish War and the subsequent Irish Civil War, the estates of the landed elite were targets for arson attacks by Irish Republicans.
-Many families left Ireland, and those that remain slipped into decline, as their political power diminished during the process of state formation and their economic power was weakened.
+During the Anglo-Irish War and the subsequent Irish Civil War, the estates of the landed elite were targeted for arson attacks by Irish Republicans.
+Many families left Ireland, and those that remained slipped into decline, as their political power diminished during the process of state formation and their economic power was weakened.
 The ‘Big Houses’ of the landed class feature prominently in Bowen’s fiction, where their ruins represent an alternative temporality, a lost time that persists in architectural fragments, outmoded furnishings, and aloof characters.
 These elements are nonetheless resistant to nostalgia due to Bowen’s subtle criticism of the elite’s responsibility for its own demise.
 Whereas history offers a continuous narrative of progress, Bowen is concerned with the idea of the past, which elides full comprehension.
 As Neil Corcoran discusses, Bowen developed a peculiar style of omission in order to signal the political and temporal instability that is her subject.
+Jed Esty extends this temporal instability to the adolescence of Lois, The Last September’s protagonist, reading her “as a brilliantly condensed figure for the broader postcolonial process” and comparing Bowen’s technique to Virginia Woolf’s The Voyage Out and Jean Rhys’s Voyage in the Dark.